At the Scene of The (Left Coast) Crime

 Another crucial element of Active Writing?
 Remember the age-old, somewhat obtuse and often marginalized basic fiction-writer’s adage: Show, Don’t Tell?
 Yes, the axiom remains a valid reminder to allow readers to emotionally experience (rather than simply observe) your story.
 New writers often overtly auto-focus on plotting—that is, in getting the reader from here to there, and ultimately do so as quickly as possible, and with very little sense of style, wit and panache.
 In that relentless drive to write a ‘complete’ plot, those same writers forget about those equally important attributes: scene-setting and character-development.

-Simply put, Show, Don’t Tell is a reminder to stop and smell the roses along the way.
-Meaning… show the reader the gleam of the diamond, the glint of hard steel, the fragrance of new blossoms in the spring—and not simply tell us, it’s a rock, it’s a sword, it was warm.
+Simply put, Show, Don’t Tell is a reminder to readers to stop and smell the roses along the way.
+Meaning… show the reader the gleam of a diamond, a glint of hard steel, the sweet fragrance of new blossoms in the spring—and not dispassionately tell us, it’s a rock, it’s a sword, it was warm.

 When showing, not telling (essentially, using active, not passive voice), the writer’s relying on a bare-bones, superficial sort of prose.
 Repetitive, inclusive passive voice produces very little excitement.
 Active voice greatly enhances a book’s enthusiasm and exuberance.